Luxi68/230Labyrinth/README.md

     > • Details about each fixed tile: which tile it is (Straight, Corner.
 T-shaped, Goal),
     > its orientation and its location on the board (x, y).
     >
-    > • The set of tiles (both Action Tiles and Floor Tiles) that go into the Silk Bag (these
+    > • The set of tiles (both entity.Action Tiles and entity.Floor Tiles) that go into the Silk Bag (these
     > do not include the fixed tiles specified in the previous point).
     >
     > • The starting location of the 4 player pieces (all 4 must be specified in the file,
     > but fewer may be used in any particular game that uses this game board).

-## Player Profile
+## entity.Player Profile
 - Has player name
 - Tracks no games played, wins, looses

 ## Leaderboard
 - Per board
-- Player profiles listed in order of wins
+- entity.Player profiles listed in order of wins

 ## Data
 - Data must persist across runs